 Configure Your Store’s Regional Settings

-Before setting up your product catalog and payment methods, configure your regional settings.
+Before going any further, configure your regional settings.
 This is where you set up your default currency, store language, standard units of measurement, and your store’s time zone.

 You can do this by going to your control panel, and under the Configuration heading, click on Settings > General > Regional Settings.